opentok/OpenTok-PHP-SDK/README.md

 Note also that the `options` parameter of the `OpenTok.createSession()` method has a `mediaMode` property instead of a `p2p` property.

+The API_Config class has been removed.
+Store your OpenTok API key and API secret in code outside of the SDK files.

 See the reference documentation
 <http://www.tokbox.com/opentok/libraries/server/php/reference/index.html> and in the
 docs directory of the SDK.